 The lion’s share of medical travelers to Mexico patients are regional—from Texas, Nevada, Arizona and Southern California seeking easy access to affordable dental care and cosmetic surgery.
 However, patients from Canada and the UK are also drawn to the region due to the lack of waiting times from overburdened public healthcare systems and the lure of the warm Caribbean waters.

 With new facilities and services has come increased international recognition.
-In 2006 Mexico had no JCI-accredited facilities; in 2012 it had seven.
+In 2006 Mexico had no JCI-accredited facilities; in 2015 it has nine.

 Not all of Mexico’s medical offerings are located in major medical centers.
 Mexico-bound health travelers often seek out smaller clinics run by two or three physicians, some of them second- and even third-generation family enterprises.
 Unassuming yet clean and efficient, these clinics are often headed by either expatriate US physicians or practitioners trained in the US or Europe.
 Such clinics reliably treat tens of thousands of medical travelers each year, with many of their patients returning annually for checkups, dental cleanings, physicals, and a host of other treatments that can be had far less expensively than in the US, Europe, and even many Asian countries.